aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/row/_index.md

 ### isHeightMatched() {#isHeightMatched--}

+<b>@deprecated.</b> Please use the 'isHeightMatched' property instead.
 Indicates whether the row height matches current default font setting of the workbook.
 True of this property also denotes the row height is "automatic" without custom height value set by user.

 ```javascript
 isHeightMatched() : boolean;